The Massacre

 Sue: Peter Purves’ narration.

-Me: Don’t worry, we’ll watch Part 3 with a synced copy of the remastered soundtrack tomorrow night.
-It might help.
+Me: Don’t worry, we’ll watch the next episode with a synced copy of the remastered soundtrack tomorrow night.
+It may help.

-And then, approximately six minutes into Part 2, the experiment reaches a very important milestone.
+And then, approximately six minutes in, our experiment reaches a very important milestone.

-It was the absence of any confused questioning, especially when Hartnell reappeared as the Abbott, that alerted me to her slumber.
+It was the absence of confused questioning, especially when Hartnell reappeared as the Abbot, which finally alerted me to her slumber.
 That and the snoring.

-Sue blames the usual suspects: the warm weather; the late start time (it was nearly midnight before we began); even the bath she’d just enjoyed (apparently, when your core temperature reaches a certain point, and then you quickly cool it down again – in other words, when you emerge from a hot bath – you become very susceptible to the advances of Morpheus.
-It’s something to do with your body conserving energy – or maybe it’s a hibernation instinct – either way, never let it be said that you never learn anything new when you read this blog.
-Try it yourself the next time you suffer a bout of insomnia – it’s quicker than Galaxy 4 and more fun).
+Sue blames the usual suspects: the warm weather, the late start time (it was nearly midnight before we began), even the bath she’d had earlier.
+Apparently, when your core temperature reaches a certain point, and you quickly cool it down again – in other words, when you emerge from a hot bath – you become very susceptible to the advances of Morpheus.
+It’s something to do with your body conserving energy, or maybe it’s a hibernation instinct.
+Either way, never let it be said you never learn anything new when you read this blog.
+Try it yourself the next time you find yourself suffering from a bout of insomnia – it’s quicker than Galaxy 4 and a lot more fun.

-Incredibly, Sue doesn’t blame the recon for her little snooze, but she does admit that it probably didn’t help.
+Incredibly, Sue didn’t blame the recon for her little snooze, although she did admit it probably didn’t help.

-Sue: We’ll have to start it again tomorrow.
+Sue: We’ll have to watch it tomorrow.
 I’m sorry.

-When we begin Part 2 the next day, we sync the remastered soundtrack – featuring the ever-dependable Peter Purves – to Loose Canon’s excellent visuals.
+When we re-started the episode the next day, I synced the remastered soundtrack – featuring the ever-dependable Peter Purves – to Loose Canon’s excellent visuals.

 Me: Bollocks.